erasmus-without-paper/ewp-specs-api-iias/README.md

 ### Fact sheet information

-If you compare our IIA XSDs to  [the official IIA template](resources) from the European Commission, you may notice that many fields seem to be missing in our XSDs.
-This is because we have decided to include many fields in the [Institutions API][institutions-api] and [Factsheet API][factsheet-api] instead.
+If you compare our IIA XSDs to  [the official IIA template](resources) from the European Commission, for years 2021-20[29], you may notice that many fields seem to be missing in our XSDs.
+This is because we have decided to include many fields in the [Institutions API][institutions-api] and the [Factsheet API][factsheet-api] instead.

-Based on the 21-29 template we follow the following rules:
+Based on the official IIA template from the European Commission for years 2021-20[29], we follow the following rules:

- * General information that is part of Higher Education Institutions’ profile and made publicly available to students is part of the Institutions API (and - in some cases - Organizational Units API) and Factsheet API.
+ * General information that is part of Higher Education Institutions’ profile and made publicly available to students is part of the [Institutions API][institutions-api] (and - in some cases - [Organizational Units API][ounits-api]) and the [Factsheet API][factsheet-api].
    The general information can be updated without formal approval of the partner.

  * Data on the terms of agreement that needs to be approved by both partners